practicehealth/assignemnt/README.md

 ## Backend

-Your backend should be responsible for authenticated a user and providing the data to show in frontend via proper protected routes
+Your backend should be responsible for authenticating a user and providing the data to show in frontend via proper protected routes

 - any data that you show in frontend should come from this backend, and you must not store any json file in frontend which you'll use to show any files
-- make sure a user is not able to access any routes without a proper login.
+- make sure a user is not able to access any routes without an active user session.

 ### Routes